danchouzhou/danchouzhou.github.io/_posts/2022-10-31-ram-based-rootfs-server.md

 ## Enviroment
 ### Install Debian in VirtualBox with separate /boot partition
-So that allow us to umount the /boot and mount specific drive which we want to build as boot medium.
+So that allow us to umount the /boot and mount specific disk which we want to build as boot medium.

 ### Config grub and linux command line
 This will allow us to access the GRUB and CLI via serial console